Skip to main content

 Composed Derivations

-Derivations can depend on other derivations via the second parameter (derive):
+Derivations can depend on other derivations via the second parameter (derived):

 derive: {